ChapmanCPSC/SE-498/FirebaseRef.md

 >Description: The available answers for a specific question **This object also utilizes the specific ID of a question.**
 * answers : Collection of IDs for each answer, with a string value with the answer name
+ * It is also possible for the answer values here to be Firebase Storage URLs, if you are displaying images rather than answers in text
 * correctanswers: Same collection of IDs as above, but with a boolean flag value stating whether or not the specific question would be considered to be a correct or incorrect answer
 ## Course
 >Description: The course for which a set of student’s might be enrolled in.
 Stores information regarding specific quizzes that are used in the course